-Vehicles with a 6-speed automatic transmission have Normal Mode Grade Braking that is enabled when the vehicle is started, but is not enabled in Range Selection Mode.
+This mode is enabled when the vehicle is started, but is not enabled in Range Selection Mode.
 It assists in maintaining desired vehicle speeds when driving on downhill grades by using the engine and transmission to slow the vehicle.
-The first time the system activates for each ignition key cycle. a DIC message will be displayed.
-See Transmission Messages on page 5-38.
+The first time the system activates for each ignition key cycle, a DIC message will be displayed.
+See Transmission Messages on page 5-36.

 To disable or enable Normal Mode Grade Braking within the current ignition key cycle, press and hold the Tow/Haul button for three seconds.
 A DIC message displays.
-See Transmission Messages on page 5-38.
+See Transmission Messages on page 5-36.

-For other forms of grade braking, see Tow/Haul Mode on page 9-30 and Cruise Control on page 9-35.
+For other forms of grade braking, see Tow/Haul Mode on page 9-27 and Cruise Control on page 9-32.